cBournhonesque/lightyear/examples/delta_compression/README.md

 # Delta compression

-An example that shows how to enable delta-compression when replicating components.
+An example that shows how to use Replicon's diff-based component replication.

-In this example, instead of sending the updated `PlayerPosition` as a Vec2 (8 bytes), we only send the delta between the previous and the new position (2 bytes).
-This is done by implementing the `Diffable` trait for the `PlayerPosition` component.
+In this example, `PlayerTrail` is the only replicated movement component.
+It is a `Vec<TrailPoint>` containing the current player-controlled head point followed by older trail points.
+Instead of sending the whole trail every time the player moves, the server records a small Replicon `Diffable` update that inserts the newest head point.

-Delta compression can also be useful if you have a component that contains a large amount of data (for example a Vec of 1000 elements) and you only need to update a few elements.
+Diff replication is useful when a component contains a larger collection and each update only changes a small part of it. `PlayerTrail` also uses custom interpolation for diff-replicated components so remote trails slide smoothly between materialized diff states.

 ## Running an example